-- 2.2.2 The basis for fixing the administrator's remuneration is set out in old rule 2.47 for cases where the petition was presented before 15 September 2003, and new rule 2.106 for all other cases.
-The rules state that it shall be fixed either: - as a percentage of the value of the property which the administrator has to deal with, or - by reference to the time properly given by the administrator and his staff in attending to matters arising in the administration. - 2.2.3 It is for the creditors' committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if as a percentage to determine what percentage is to be applied.
-In arriving at its determination the committee shall have regard to: - the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the administrator; - the effectiveness with which the administrator appears to be carrying out, or to have carried out, his duties; - the value and nature of the property which the administrator has to deal with. - 2.2.4 If there is no creditors' committee, or the committee does not make the requisite determination, the administrator's remuneration may be fixed by a resolution of a meeting of creditors using the same criteria as would apply if fixed by the committee.
-If the remuneration is not fixed in any of these ways, it will be fixed by the court on application by the administrator. - 2.2.5 If the administrator has stated in his proposals that the company has insufficient property to enable a distribution to be made to unsecured creditors except out of the reserved fund set aside out of floating charge assets, then the remuneration may be fixed by the approval of - - each secured creditor of the company; or - if the administrator has made or intends to make a distribution to preferential creditors - each secured creditor of the company; and - preferential creditors whose debts amount to more than 50% of the preferential debts of the company, disregarding debts of any creditor who does not respond to an invitation to give or withhold approval, using the same criteria as would apply if fixed by the committee.
+2.2.1 The basis for fixing the administrator's remuneration is set out in rule 2.51, which states that it shall be fixed either:

+- as a percentage of the value of the property which the administrator has to deal with, or - by reference to the time properly given by the administrator and his staff in attending to matters arising in the administration. - 2.2.2 It is for the creditors' committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if as a percentage to determine what percentage is to be applied.
+In arriving at its determination the committee shall have regard to: - the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the administrator; - the effectiveness with which the administrator appears to be carrying out, or to have carried out, his duties; - the value and nature of the property which the administrator has to deal with. - 2.2.3 If there is no creditors' committee, or the committee does not make the requisite determination, the administrator's remuneration may be fixed by a resolution of a meeting of creditors using the same criteria as would apply if fixed by the committee.
+If the remuneration is not fixed in any of these ways, it will be fixed by the court on application by the administrator. - 2.2.4 It should be noted that rule 2.51 stipulates that the administrator's remuneration shall be fixed either on a percentage basis or on a time cost basis.
+Any resolutions purporting to allow the administrator to be remunerated on whichever basis he chooses or whichever yields the higher remuneration will not be in accordance with the rule.